Teen mentor program may go national

 The program reaches out to mentees, individuals aged 12-17, and asks them to spend at least two hours a week with a mentor.
 They can meet at the library from 3-5 p.m. on Mondays, Wednesdays and Fridays.
 On Tuesdays and Thursdays, the hours are 9 a.m.-noon at the Learning Center.

-Jones said he has been invited to represent the program at a conference in New Mexico later this year to discuss the possibility of growing the program on a national scale.
+Jones said he has been invited to present the program at a conference in New Mexico later this year to discuss the possibility of growing the program on a national scale.
 He said he will keep the library updated on any upcoming news.

 For more information on the mentoring program, Taylor said the website can be reached at www.jvb-helpinghand.weebly.com.